 Relevant Fields: International Relations, Politics, Society, Economics, Media, Education.

-1. Don’t tell us what we already know.
+1. Don’t tell us what we already know

-Where a difficult, uncommon word is the one best suited to express a complex thought, by all means make use of it.
+When a difficult, uncommon word is the one best suited to express a complex thought, by all means make use of it.
 In general, explain yourself in a clear-cut and accessible fashion, paying close attention to definitions of the key concepts underlying your work.